 Here are two good examples:

-- The Smith Family Foundation’s mission is to preserve wild lands in Wyoming though the support of programs that educate about, purchase and/or defend this important resource.
+• The Smith Family Foundation’s mission is to preserve wild lands in Wyoming through the support of programs that educate about, purchase, and/or defend this important resource.

-When shared with the nonprofit community, a mission statement helps beneficiaries immediately know whether they are a good fit for potential funding – attracting the right partners and co-funders.
+When shared with the nonprofit community, a mission statement helps beneficiaries know whether they are a good fit for potential funding, attracting the right partners and co-funders.
 Everyone gains a clear understanding of the donor’s focus and can thus avoid wasting time.

 In addition, a good mission statement helps donors say “no” to well-intentioned fund requesters – especially among friends.
 It is much easier when you can say, “I’m sorry, here’s our mission statement.
 Unfortunately, your worthy cause does not fall within our closely defined focus.”

-Most significantly, a good mission statement helps donors focus their philanthropic efforts — avoiding the “peanut butter approach” where gifts are spread thinly over a wide area.
-As our regular readers know, we counsel donors to “go deep, not wide.”
+Most significantly, the right mission statement helps donors focus their philanthropic efforts, avoiding the “peanut butter approach” where grants are spread thinly over a wide area.
 A tightly crafted mission statement is an important step toward achieving that goal.

 Creation of a good mission statement is a worthwhile endeavor.
 It involves and educates current and future stakeholders, enforces focus, clarifies decision-making, and provides valuable information to nonprofits and other donors alike.